 “The ultimate goal of farming is not the growing of crops, but the cultivation and perfection of human beings.”
 Masanobu Fukuoka

-Practical solutions require a combination of creativity, conservation, restoration, rewilding, engineering, emergence, transformation, regeneration and sustainable design.
+Permaculture provides practical solutions requiring a combination of creativity, conservation, restoration, rewilding, engineering, emergence, transformation, regeneration and sustainable design.

 In the coming years leading up to 2020 European Capital of Culture, Galway has a unique opportunity to be at the forefront of world cities in transitioning to the regenerative culture that’s necessary for a sustainable future.

 Galway was awarded the ‘Green Leaf’ European Environmental designation in 2017 and the European Region of Gastronomy in 2018, creating new opportunities for Galway to fulfil the objectives of these awards, by acting as ‘green ambassadors’ and ‘sustainable food champions’ undertaking new and innovation climate actions, acting as a catalyst for ecosocial change and encouraging other cities and regions to progress towards better sustainability outcomes.

-With a Galway Food Forests initiative and proposed Community Agroecological Regenerative Farming Project , it is our aim to demonstrate how it is possible to become self reliant on a small piece of land, while fostering regenerative designs, agri and ecotourism and a self sufficiency for Galway in food production, as well as a safe haven for biodiversity.
+With a Galway Food Forests initiative ‘ Fruitful Futures’ and proposed Community Urban Regenerative Farming Project , it is our aim to demonstrate how it is possible to become self reliant on a small piece of land, while fostering regenerative designs, agri and ecotourism and a self sufficiency for Galway in food production, as well as a safe haven for biodiversity.

-In this, we aimed to be guided by the ethics and principles of regenerative agriculture and Permaculture principles, working in harmony with the will of the land itself.
+In this, we aim to be guided by the ethics and principles of regenerative agriculture and Permaculture principles, working in harmony with nature and the will of the land itself.

 “Permaculture as a movement has most of the knowledge, tools and resources that we need to create a regenerative society in the physical sense.”
 However, with much discussion now on the importance of cultural transformation and ‘social permaculture’, there is an opportunity to explore a strong emphasis on this aspect of permaculture throughout this project.

 “The harder task lies in transforming our social and invisible systems and as we become more skillful at nurturing our human relations, we believe we will become more effective in every aspect of our work”.